 That people become wiser as they age is a commonly held view.
 It is one of a few with which I can’t quibble.
 I’ve always thought that a person’s accumulation of life experience was the key reason for this.
-A few days ago, I took this view a step further by asking myself, what is in the field-of-experience that drags us down into deeper maturity?
+A few days ago, I took this view a step further by asking myself, what is in the field-of-experience that pulls us into deeper maturity?
 Again, it’s pain… naturally!

 These pains are the sort everyone will suffer to one extent or another as they age.
-These “undeserved” declines and feeling the “unfairness” of entropy are incredibly powerful forces.
+These “undeserved” declines and feeling the “injustice” of entropy are powerful forces.
 Yielding to them gracefully brings precious humility and wisdom.
 This approach is nicely spoken to in chapter 61, Of all under heaven, The female normally uses stillness to overcome the male.
 Using stillness, she serves the lower position.